Salvatore-Rendo/CAL-Cyber-Attacks-List/README.md

 attack-you-chose.py -h
 ```

-If the attack requires a target ip, you can easily create a server with python or with netcat to try it out:
+If the attack requires a target ip, you can easily create a dummy server with python:

 ```
 python3 -m http.server [port to listen eg.4343]
 ```
-Or:
+Or with netcat:
 ```
 nc -lk [port to listen eg.4343]
 ```

+And use it to be the target of your attacks.

 ## ⛏️ Built Using <a name = "built_using"></a>